 - The Vice President may place a faculty member on a second period of emergency involuntary leave of absence, provided that the requirements in Sections III.B and III.C of this policy have been satisfied.
 If at least three members of the Consultative Panel determine that the decision to impose a second emergency involuntary leave with pay is not warranted, then the second involuntary leave with pay will be rescinded.
 With respect to any vote of the Consultative Panel taken in accordance with Section III.D of this policy, the Deputy Provost shall be a non-voting member if all four members of the Consultative Panel are present.

-- Should a faculty member be placed on involuntary leave for any reason other than an emergency described in Section II.A of this policy, the faculty member shall be entitled to contest the involuntary leave through the filing of a complaint with the Faculty Senate Committee on Faculty Welfare and Privileges.
+- Should a faculty member be placed on involuntary leave for any reason other than an emergency described in Section II.A of this policy, the faculty member shall be entitled to contest the involuntary leave through the filing of a complaint with the Faculty Senate Committee on Faculty Rights and Responsibilities.
 The complaint shall be adjudicated prior to imposition of the involuntary leave.

 Should an emergency involuntary leave of absence with pay be imposed, the faculty member may seek review as follows:

-- Any faculty member placed on emergency involuntary leave of absence may seek review of the substance of the decision by the Vice President by filing a complaint with the Faculty Welfare and Privileges Committee as provided in the Faculty Handbook.
-In accordance with the "Mediation and Hearing Procedures" established by the Faculty Welfare and Privileges Committee, the Provost shall render the final decision on such complaint.
+- Any faculty member placed on emergency involuntary leave of absence may seek review of the substance of the decision by the Vice President by filing a complaint with the Faculty Senate Committee on Faculty Rights and Responsibilities as provided in the Faculty Handbook.
+In accordance with the "Mediation and Hearing Procedures" established by the Faculty Senate Committee on Faculty Rights and Responsibilities, the Provost shall render the final decision on such complaint.

 - If the faculty member is a member of the AAUP bargaining unit and entitled to file a grievance under Article VIII of the Collective Bargaining Agreement, then in addition to any other remedy the faculty member may file a grievance limited to allegations of procedural error under this policy.